SrcNet-In/observablity-setup-src/README.md

 #  **Tech Stack Used**

-In the context of implementing Kubernetes observability tooling, specifically for logging in SRCNodes, we have opted for the PLG stack—comprising **Prometheus**, **Loki**, and **Grafana**—over the ELK stack (ElasticSearch, Logstash, and Kibana) as of now.
-This decision was driven by several key factors:
+In the context of implementing Kubernetes observability tooling, specifically for logging in SRCNET nodes, we have opted for the PLG stack—comprising **Prometheus**, **Loki**, and **Grafana**—over the ELK stack (ElasticSearch, Logstash, and Kibana) as of now.
+This stack offers the following features:

 1. **Kubernetes Native**: The PLG stack is inherently designed for Kubernetes environments, offering seamless integration with Kubernetes-based workloads and configurations.
 This makes it a more natural choice for our observability needs within a Kubernetes cluster.

-2. **Simplicity and Efficiency**: The PLG stack is known for its simplicity in setup and operation, while also being highly efficient in handling large volumes of data.
+2. **Simple and Efficient**: The PLG stack is known for its simplicity in setup and operation, while also being highly efficient in handling large volumes of data.
 It provides a streamlined approach to monitoring and logging, reducing complexity compared to the more generalized ELK stack.

-3. **Scalability**: PLG is designed with scalability in mind, which is crucial for managing large-scale Kubernetes deployments.
+3. **Scalable**: PLG is designed with scalability in mind, which is crucial for managing large-scale Kubernetes deployments.
 As our observability needs grow, PLG's architecture can easily scale to accommodate increased traffic and data volume.

-4. **Performance and Maintenance**: In addition to its ease of use, the PLG stack offers high performance and low resource consumption, making it a better fit.
+4. **Performent and Easy to Maintenance**: In addition to its ease of use, the PLG stack offers high performance and low resource consumption, making it a better fit.

 ### **List of Tools**